A Jour – Open setting that leaves the pavilion facets open to the light

 Enamel – Enamel is produced by fusing colored powdered glass paste to metal (usually silver, copper or gold) to produce a glass-like, decorative surface.
 The color of the enamel and its transparency depends on the metal oxides in the glass and the temperature at which the glass melts.
 In some cases, the enamel may be translucent showing the textures of any engraving on the metal underneath, which produces guilloche (pronounced ghee-yosh) enamel.

 Engine Turning – Another engraving technique that can be applied to plain metal, and is frequently used on powder compacts, cigarette lighters and larger pieces.
 Geometric, criss-cross designs are generally favoured.

 Engrave – This is gouging out a design in metal with graver’s tools, or embellishing metal or other material with patterns using a drill.
-This was fashionable in mid-Victorian jewellery.
-The resulting depressions were often filled with coloured enamel.
+This was fashionable in mid-Victorian jewelry.
+The resulting depressions were often filled with colored enamel.
 Engraving is also used for inscriptions.
 Chasing is where the surface of the metal is moved, but not actually carved out.

 Etching – Removal of part of a metal surface by acid for a decorative effect